stoeps13/connections-doc/source/admin/install/t_install_post_files_uploads.md

     </api>
     ```

+    !!! note
-    **Note:** The upload module can be used only when WebSphere Application Server is not run as user root.
+    The upload module can be used only when WebSphere Application Server is not run as user root.
 Otherwise, file permissions prevent the application server and the IBM HTTP Server from exchanging files.
 For security reasons, do not run the application server as root, but if that is not an option, then large files still can be uploaded.
 If WebSphere Application Server is run as root, consider making the following change to the `maximumSizeInKb` property for thesimpleUploadAPI file:

     ```
     <api>